Beng Climaco: City Representative, 2007-2013

 In her second term, Representative Maria Isabelle Climaco-Salazar was elected as House Deputy Speaker for Mindanao.

 City Mayor, 2013-2022

+Mayor Climaco (first to the right) honors and recognizes weightlifters Hidilyn Diaz (second to the left) and Nestor Colonia (second to the right) in September 2015.

 In 2013, Climaco was elected as Mayor of Zamboanga City.
 However barely three months in office, Salazar was beset by lawless MNLF elements attacking the city proper in September 2013 crippling the city's economic and social life.

 Climaco also promotes the Chavacano language as part of Zamboanga's culture.
 The Dia de Fundacion del Chavacano, an annual June 23 celebration aims to promote the language through the launch of new Chavacano books such as dictionaries and grammar books and quiz bees for local schools.

+In the 2022 Zamboanga City local elections, Climaco ran for the 1st District congressional seat but was unsuccessful.
+She made a political comeback in the 2025 elections, running for vice mayor under the Adelante Zamboanga Party (AZAP).
+She won decisively with 216,261 votes (62.88%), defeating Lakas–CMD candidate Vino Guingona (119,826 votes / 34.84%) and independent Sophia Taup.
+She assumed office on June 30, 2025, serving alongside Mayor Khymer Olaso.

 Personal life

 On February 28, 2009, Beng wed Retired General Trifonio Salazar.
 Her wedding coincided with the birthday of her late uncle Mayor Cesar C. Climaco to honor the influence has had in her life.